A guest post by Jessica Heslop

 I’ve shared a number of practical ways you can deal with negative relationships in your life, focusing on transforming yourself and changing how you relate to your world.

-Below are 18 ideas for dealing with difficult people in your life.
+Below are 18 ideas for dealing with difficult family members and other difficult people in your life.

 1. Take Responsibility

 The world is a mirror of our inner state of being.
 If something negative arises in our life, there is normally a lesson in it for us somewhere.
 So ask yourself, “What can I learn from this?”
 Perhaps you can learn to speak up for yourself, or perhaps you can learn to be more understanding.